 Pediatric Psychology Emphasis Director

 Child Abuse and Neglect The Fellow in this position will have a wide range of clinical experience with children and families involved in child maltreatment through the Center on Child Abuse and Neglect.
-Fellows can join a research team led by faculty member in child welfare; dissemination and implementation research in evidence-based practice, including SafeCare®; Parent-Child Interaction Therapy, and TF-CBT; children with sexual behavioral problems; and child maltreatment fatalities.
+Fellows can join a research team led by faculty member in child welfare; dissemination and implementation research in evidence-based practice, including SafeCare®; Parent-Child Interaction Therapy, and TF-CBT; children with sexual behavioral problems; prevention of FASD, and child maltreatment fatalities.
 Fellows have the opportunity to train clinically with children who have been traumatized, children and adolescents with sexual behavior problems, and infants and children from substance abusing families.
-The Fellow will also participate in a specialized program to train psychologists in evidence-based interventions in treating underserved children.
+The Fellow will also participate in a specialized program to train psychologists in the Interdisciplinary Training Program in Child Abuse and Neglect (ITP), evidence-based interventions in treating underserved children.
 For more information, please see http://www.oumedicine.com/pediatrics/department-sections/developmental-behavioral-pediatrics or contact Dr. Barbara Bonner.

 Barbara Bonner, Ph.D.